 Your piercer will set up everything he needs to do the procedure.
 Some of the tools he’ll need include a hollow needle, the jewelry and the disinfectant he’ll use to clean the surface that you’re having pierced.

 Your piercer will wash his hands and tug on some gloves.
-That will help protect you from any germs that remain on his hands.
-But it will also protect him from your blood.
-He’s unlikely to forget to put them on, but if he does, ask him to do so.
+That will help protect you from any germs that remain on his hands, but it will also protect him from your blood.
+He’s unlikely to forget to put them on, yet if he does, ask him to do so.
 It’s in both of your best interest.

 He’ll then mark the locations of the piercings.
 He might even opt to draw a line between the two piercings, just to give you both a better understanding of how the finished product will look.
 If you don’t like the alignment between the two piercings, now is the time to speak up so he can tinker with it and find one you are happier with.